July 8, 2006: The day Amelie Mauresmo justified her status as world No 1

 - Amélie Mauresmo: the world No 1 seeking to justify her top billing

-Between the start of 2002 and the end of 2005, displaying an aggressive game based on a good serve and a solid one-handed backhand, Mauresmo claimed 12 titles (including six ‘Tier Is’, the most important events on the WTA tour outside of the Majors and the WTA Championships), and she reached three Grand Slam semi-finals, as well as nine quarter-finals, but never reached a major final.
-Her lack of success at the Grand Slam events saw her being criticized for her alleged mental weakness and her becoming world No 1 in September 2004 quite controversial.
+Between the start of 2002 and the end of 2005, displaying an aggressive game based on a good serve and a solid one-handed backhand, Mauresmo claimed 12 titles (including six ‘Tier Is’, the most important events on the WTA Tour outside of the Grand Slams and the WTA Championships), and she reached three Grand Slam semi-finals as well as nine quarter-finals, but never reached a Major final.
+Her lack of success at the Grand Slam events saw her being criticized for her alleged mental weakness and her becoming world No 1 in September 2004 became quite controversial.

 At the end of 2005, Mauresmo eventually triumphed in a major event, claiming the WTA Championships against fellow Frenchwoman Mary Pierce (5-7, 7-6, 6-4).
 In 2006, she eventually won a Grand Slam title at the Australian Open, defeating Henin, who quit when she was down 6-1, 2-0.
 On March 20, she became world No 1 for the second time.
 After a disappointing loss in the fourth round at Roland-Garros, Mauresmo had to perform well at Wimbledon to silence the critics who said that she got lucky in Australia and that she did not deserve to be ranked No 1 in the world.

-Justine Henin, born in 1982, had been one of the dominant players on the women’s tour since 2003.
+Justine Henin, born in 1982 in Belgium, had been one of the dominant players on the women’s tour since 2003.
 After a few years of performing well without ever winning a major event, she hired Pat Etcheberry as a fitness coach at the end of 2002.
 The hard work she put in paid off the following year, when she prevailed at Roland-Garros as well as the US Open, each time defeating her countrywoman and rival Kim Clijsters in straight sets.
-Her game, based on variety, not only amazed tennis fans, especially her wonderful one-handed backhand, a very uncommon feature in modern women’s tennis – but also made her the best clay-court player of her time.
+Her game, based on variety, especially her wonderful one-handed backhand, a very uncommon feature in modern women’s tennis, not only amazed tennis fans but also made her the best clay-court player of her time.
 She had claimed three titles at Roland-Garros, in 2003, 2005 and 2006.

-World No 1 for the first time on October 20, 2003, Henin had held that spot for a total of 45 weeks already.
+After becoming world No 1 for the first time on October 20, 2003, Henin had already held that spot for a total of 45 weeks.
 Outside of the French Open, she had also won the US Open crown in 2003 and triumphed at the Australian Open in 2004, claiming a total of five Major titles.
 Despite having reached the final in 2001 (defeated by Venus Williams, 6-1, 3-6, 6-0), and the semi-finals twice, Wimbledon remained the only Grand Slam title missing from her resume.
-She had also won a singles gold medal at the 2004 Athens Olympics, and she had won the 2001 Fed Cup under the Belgian flag, keeping her rivalry with Kim Clijsters aside.
+She had also won a singles gold medal at the 2004 Athens Olympics and joined forces with rival Clijsters to win the 2001 Fed Cup under the Belgian flag.

 The place: Wimbledon